 - Get the right tool!
 Make life easier for yourself with a program that will automate and manage your drip marketing.
 If you’re not already using a marketing automation platform, consider your current software FIRST before committing to one.
 As I mentioned earlier in this post, I pulled our drip marketing list from our CRM right into our marketing automation.
 I wouldn’t have been able to do this if those two specific systems didn’t integrate with each other.
-TAI is a reseller of Salesfusion and HubSpot, which, depending on the systems you're already using, can integrate with most CRM programs.
+TAI is a reseller of HubSpot, which can integrate with most CRM programs.
 Or, if you have no CRM systems in place, you may want to look into a program like Creatio, which is a hybrid of CRM/Sales/marketing automation all in one.

 - Pay attention to your subject lines.
 If you’re not getting good open rates, it may not be the content that’s the issue.
 Make sure your subject lines are the right fit.
 Check out this post by HubSpot for some subject line best practices.